Tom Brady Trainer Alex Guerrero Defends Self As Patriots' Julian Edelman Suspended For PED Violation

 But after Edelman reportedly failed a PED test, Guerrero quickly moved to deflect suspicion from himself and his methods, according to CBS Sports.

 “I’ve known Julian since his rookie year and he is a phenomenal athlete who takes his training seriously — it’s disappointing to hear today’s news.
-Elite athletes sometimes work with multiple coaches and health professionals as part of their training,” Guerrero said in a statement.
+Elite athletes sometimes work with multiple coaches and health professionals as part of their training,” Guerrero said in a statement on Twitter.
 “Here at our facility, we take a natural, holistic, appropriate and, above all, legal approach to training and recovery for all of our clients.
 And anyone who would suggest otherwise is irresponsible, and just plain wrong.”

-In April, Brady uncharacteristically elected to remain absent from the Patriots offseason workout program, saying that he wanted to spend more time with his family — and working with Guerrero, according to ESPN reporter Jeff Darlington.
+In April, Brady uncharacteristically elected to remain absent from the Patriots offseason workout program, saying that he wanted to spend more time with his family — and working with Guerrero, according to ESPN reporter Jeff Darlington on his Twitter account.

 Edelman earlier this week said that TB12, Guerrero’s company with Brady, had helped him “get to where I want to be.”
 He had never before failed a PED test, though he had been tested “hundreds” of times in his nine-year NFL career, according to ESPN.
-Edelman is appealing the suspension, but if it is upheld it will cost him nearly $500,000 in salary, and games against the Houston Texans, Jacksonville Jaguars, Detroit Lions and Miami Dolphins.
+Edelman is appealing the suspension, but if it is upheld, it will cost him nearly $500,000 in salary, and games against the Houston Texans, Jacksonville Jaguars, Detroit Lions, and Miami Dolphins.